 2. Home Inspection Trouble

 Then there’s the appraisal.
-Lenders won’t finance a property for more than the appraised value, but in a seller’s market, bidding wars often raise prices above market value.
-If an appraisal comes in low, options may include reducing the price, the buyer paying the difference in cash, or the buyer choosing to back out.
+Lenders require that a property is appraised before they agree to provide financing for the buyer.
+Lenders won’t finance a property for more than the appraised value, but bidding wars often raise prices above market value in a seller’s market.
+If an appraisal comes in low, options may include reducing the cost, the buyer paying the difference in cash or the buyer choosing to back out.

-What if the buyer has written a home sale contingency into the offer?
-Many buyers can’t pay two mortgages, so they won’t buy another home until their current home is sold.
-If their home doesn’t sell within an agreed-upon time, they can walk away.
+What if someone looking to buy your house has written a home sale contingency into the offer?
+A home sale contingency enables the interested buyer time to sell their home if they choose to buy the seller’s property without a loan or want to get rid of their first mortgage.
+Many buyers can’t pay two mortgages, so they won’t buy another house until their current home is sold.
+They can walk away if their home doesn’t sell within an agreed-upon time.

 4. Buyer’s Remorse

 Finally, a buyer may simply get cold feet.
-Consider that 33 percent are first-time home buyers who may experience stress when making the largest financial decision of their lives.
+Consider that 26% are first-time home buyers who may experience stress when making the most significant financial decision of their lives.
 Buyer’s remorse is all too common.

 How to Keep Your Home From Returning to the Market